-Join Joseph Lowery for an in-depth discussion in this video Using the project console, part of Up and Running with Google Cloud Platform.
+Join Joseph Lowery for an in-depth discussion in this video Using the project console, part of Learning Google Cloud Platform.

 - In this lesson we'll take a tour of the App Engine's robust project console.
 If you're following along, make sure you've completed the steps in the previous lesson before you proceed.
 So here I am at the Google Cloud platform home page focusing on the App Engine.
 Now to get to your project console from any of those entry points just click Go to my console, if you're already signed in, otherwise you'll see a Sign in link right next to it.
 The next screen shows you all your available projects.